JereKuusela/valheim-infinity_hammer/README.md

 - Remove anything.
 Something unremovable messing up your grand design?
 No more!
 - Build without restrictions.
 Dungeons and even the start temple become valid for building.
 - QoL improvements: Extended range, no resouce costs, no item drops, no visual effects and more!
-- Tame anything.
-Powerful creatures, or even bosses can become your protectors.
-Or just pit them against each other!

 # Selecting objects